mobilinkd/tnc4-firmware/README.md

 # Building with CMake

-By default we use STM32CubeCLT (currently version 1.16.0) for both CMake and the GNU utilities.
-But it can be built with stock CMAKE and GCC from your favorite distribution.
+By default we use STM32CubeCLT (currently version 1.16.0) for both CMake, Ninja, and the GNU utilities.
+But it can be built with stock CMake, Ninja and ARM GCC from your favorite Linux distribution.

 Configure the CMake build.
 Two common build types are "Debug" when debug output is needed, and "RelWithDebInfo" to produce a release binary with